-On 26th December, this celebration takes place in memory of a wealthy old woman (Velha), whose name is unknown and who decided to donated chestnuts and wine to the townspeople in exchange for a prayer in her name during Christmastime.
+On 26th December in Portugal, this celebration takes place in memory of a wealthy old woman (Velha), whose name is unknown and who decided to donated chestnuts and wine to the townspeople in exchange for a prayer in her name during Christmastime.

-So now every year, the day after Christmas, the people of Aldeia Viçosa go the church square to climb up the church tower.
-Once they are up there, they must throw chestnuts (around 150 kg of them) into the remains of the Madeiro bonfire that burned in the square.
+Even nowadays, the day after Christmas every year, the people of Aldeia Viçosa go the church square to climb up the church tower.
+Once they are up there, tradition states that they must throw chestnuts (around 150kg of them) into the remains of the Madeiro bonfire that had been lit in the square.